The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 People were confused by that transformation, finding it hard to connect the missing dots between the two characters.
 Scholars have finally confirmed that the two mythological characters are actually the same person.

-Not only because both characters bear the same characteristics and traits, but also for the timing of the transition.
+This is not only because both characters bear the same characteristics and traits but also because of the timing of the transition.
 By the time Brigid started being described as a Saint and not a Goddess, Christianity had already arrived in Ireland.

-When Europe turned into a Christianized continent, there was no room for the pantheon of gods to survive.
-Paganism was no longer accepted and the worship of multiple gods was banned.
+When Europe turned into a Christianized continent, there was no room for the pantheon of Celtic Gods to survive.
+Paganism was no longer accepted, and the worship of the multiple Celtic gods was banned.

 Thus, Brigid became the Catholic Saint of Kildare.
 The mythological side of the story of her transition states that when Christianity arrived, she was afraid that her followers would abandon her.
 Therefore, she transformed herself into a saint, so her worshippers would remain followers even after they converted.